Telephone: +49 (0)931 31-82129

 Biocenter - Am Hubland

 97074 Würzburg, Germany

-- effects of biodiversity and management on ecosystem services in agricultural landscapes
+- effects of biodiversity and management on ecosystem services (especially biological pest control) in agricultural landscapes

 - applied ecology: how can ecosystem services improve agricultural production?

 - interactions between above- and belowground ecosystem services

 - the use of remote sensing data in ecological studies